Tulsa Auto Accident Lawyers

 If you have been hurt in a car accident, you need an Oklahoma auto accident lawyer who can fight for you.
 The experienced team of legal professionals at The Edwards Law Firm are dedicated to holding at-fault parties accountable for the injuries they have caused.

-Mark Edwards - a partner at the firm - is an award winning attorney that is the only attorney in Tulsa to hold the honor of being made a charter member of the American College of Board Certified Attorneys.
+Mark Edwards—a partner at the firm—is an award-winning attorney who is the only attorney in Tulsa to hold the honor of being made a charter member of the American College of Board Certified Attorneys.

 There is no fee for your initial consultation and we offer our services on a contingency basis, which means we don’t get paid unless we secure a favorable auto accident settlement in your case.